What is EMDR?

 Even more convincing than that, however, are my own personal experiences as an EMDR practitioner.
 I have repeatedly seen the positive results that EMDR can have on a person who suffers from trauma.

-If you live in the Boulder, CO area and you’re interested in learning more about EMDR and how we can work to help you overcome traumatic events, please contact me today.
+I do not offer the EMDR protocol via online therapy, though I do offer various EMDR-informed resources in this format.
+If you live in California and you’re interested in learning more about how we can work to help you overcome traumatic events, or whether you might want to find an in-person EMDR practitioner, please contact me today.